Recurrent brief depression: History

-Disorders characterized by periods with depressive episodes lasting hours to days have been described since 1852 and have been labelled "periodic melancholia", "intermittent depressive disorder" or "very brief depression".
+Disorders characterized by periods with depressive episodes lasting hours to days have been described since 1852 and have been labelled "periodic melancholia", "intermittent depressive disorder" or "brief depression".
 The third version of the Diagnostic and Statistical Manual of Mental Disorders (1980), which relied heavily on findings from studies conducted in psychiatric in- and out-patient settings, required at least 14 days duration for a diagnosis of depression.
 No diagnostic category was allocated a depressive episode of shorter duration.
 Thus, intermittent depressive disorder, included in the Research Diagnostic Criteria (1975) was considered to identify minor versions of major depression ("minor depression") and not included in the DSM-III.

 However, based on data from epidemiological studies, the Swiss psychiatrist and researcher, Jules Angst, coined the concept "recurrent brief depression" (RBD) and provided diagnostic criteria for this type of mood disorder in 1985.
 Several other European studies independently confirmed the occurrence of RBD in the general population and clinical samples.
-RBD was thus included in the 10th classification of mental and behavioural disorders (ICD-10 F38.1) published by the World Health Organization in 1992 (WHO, 1992; WHO, 1993).
-Less frequent episodes of brief depressions were labelled infrequent brief depression and not included in ICD-10.
+RBD was thus included in the 10th classification of mental and behavioral disorders (ICD-10 F38.1) published by the World Health Organization in 1992 (WHO, 1992; WHO, 1993).
+Less frequent episodes of brief depressions were labelled "infrequent brief depression" and not included in ICD-10.
 The American classification system of mental disorders, DSM-IV (1994), provided provisional diagnostic criteria for RBD, but decided to await further studies before including RBD in the classification system.
-The fate of RBD in DSM-5, expected to occur in 2013, is not known.
+As of 2022, Recurrent Brief Depression is listed under "Other Specified Depressive Disorder" in the DSM-5-TR.